lmbarros/romualdo-language/README.md

     * Add it at `pkg/bytecode/chunk.go`.
     * Generate code for this new opcode at `pkg/backend/code_gen.go`.
     * Add code to interpret it at `pkg/vm/vm.go`.
+* Add the new AST node to the AST printer.

 And to add a new opcode: